dfralan/brik/README.md

 ### Step 1: Include Brik Stylesheet

-Add the following code to the `<head>` section of your HTML file to include the Brik stylesheet:
+Add the following code to the end of the `<body>` section of your HTML file to include the Brik CDN:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/dfralan/brik@v1/brik.js"></script>